MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bulk-operations.md

 ### DeleteMultiple

-At this time, `DeleteMultiple` is supported only for elastic tables because elastic tables don't support [table relationship cascading behavior](configure-entity-relationship-cascading-behavior.md).
+**With standard tables**, At this time, `DeleteMultiple` is supported only for elastic tables because elastic tables don't support [table relationship cascading behavior](configure-entity-relationship-cascading-behavior.md).
+Relationship cascading behavior can result in unpredictable execution times for delete operations.
+If you use `DeleteMultiple` on a standard table you will get the error `DeleteMultiple has not yet been implemented.`

-**With standard tables**, relationship cascading behavior can result in unpredictable execution times.
-If we support `DeleteMultiple` for standard tables, it may not be the best choice.
 For standard tables, we recommend using the SDK [BulkDeleteRequest class](xref:Microsoft.Crm.Sdk.Messages.BulkDeleteRequest) or Web API [BulkDelete action](xref:Microsoft.Dynamics.CRM.BulkDelete), that enables asynchronous deletion of records that match a query.
 More information: [Delete data in bulk](delete-data-bulk.md)

-**With elastic tables**, the `DeleteMultiple` message is not available for use with the Web API and the SDK doesn't include a DeleteMultipleRequest class.
+**With elastic tables**, the `DeleteMultiple` message is not available for use with the Web API and the SDK doesn't include a `DeleteMultipleRequest` class yet.
 Use the SDK [OrganizationRequest class](xref:Microsoft.Xrm.Sdk.OrganizationRequest) to delete multiple records of the same type.

 ## Message pipelines merged